Signal

 The AI matching guide and sample proof page are the fastest surfaces to review because they show both the technical confidence drivers and how the evidence is packaged.

-These are the surrounding routes that should receive the next click once this objection no longer blocks purchase.
+These are the surrounding routes to use once this question no longer blocks the decision.

 Review the technical confidence drivers and the main limitations.